AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 ## Copy That!

-This took me a while to figure out, but once I did, it felt amazing to see it actually work!
+It's amazing just how much you can get away with in Jekyll using simple Liquid templates and JavaScript!
+If you've been following along, you should now be all set to use copy-to-clipboard buttons in your Jekyll blog posts.

-This does require some additional (albeit negligible) effort to use in place of Markdown code blocks.

-Admittedly, refactoring my old posts was a pain, but I'd say it's worth it if it makes the user experience better on my site.
-It also makes it easier for me to verify that my tutorials work from scratch.
+Admittedly, this does require some additional (albeit negligible) effort to use in place of regular Markdown code blocks.
+Refactoring my old posts was a pain, yes, but I'd say it's worth it if it makes the user experience better on my site.
+It also makes it easier for me to verify that my tutorials work when followed from scratch since I don't have to manually copy-paste all of the code.

 I hope you enjoyed this tutorial!
 If you notice any typos or mistakes, [please let me know]({{ site.bugReport }}).